A Travel Price Comparison for United States of America Houston vs. Olympic National Park for Backpackers, Attractions, Food, and Families

 Olympic National Park

-Olympic National Park is becoming an appealing option for foodies.
+Olympic National Park may not make the list for most foodies, but you'll find what you need while you're in town.
 Most of the lodges have restaurants within the park, but they can be overpriced.
 There are also restaurants just outside of the park's border.

 Is Houston or Olympic National Park Better for Nightlife?